 Fear not, we’re not trying to be philosophical here.
 Instead, when you sign up for 8fit, we ask you a few essential questions centered around your current lifestyle and physical traits.
 These questions are a starting point that helps establish where you are on your health and fitness journey and how you reach your goals.
 Here’s why:

-- How old are you?
-As we age, we tend to lose muscle mass and our metabolisms slow down.
+How old are you?
+As we age, we tend to lose muscle mass and our metabolism slows down.
 This impacts our ability to lose weight and keep it off.
 Sure this isn’t the most accurate measure of your metabolism, but it gives us a general idea.

-- Estimate your current body fat: As we say, this one is just an estimation.
-It gives us a general idea of your fat weight vs. muscle weight.
+Estimate your current body fat: As we say, this one is just an estimation.
+It gives us a general idea of your muscle weight vs. fat weight.
 Also as this is hard to do, we’ll give you a few visual references for comparison to make the process easier.

 General recommendations for caloric deficits